Locked down and socially distanced, Washingtonians still celebrate Biden-Harris

 A few passing pedestrians stopped to take photos.

-Unlike former Obama, who liked to eat at Washington’s restaurants and visit bookstores, Trump’s relationship with the city was almost non-existent.
+Unlike Obama, who liked to eat at Washington’s restaurants and visit bookstores, Trump’s relationship with the city was almost non-existent.
 His infrequent outings were mainly limited to dining at his own Trump International Hotel, several blocks from the White House, and visiting his golf course in suburban Virginia.

 Trump earned the enmity of many Washingtonians for that, as well as his administration’s right-leaning policies.
 They were further angered when,federal troops used tear gas and rubber bullets to clear out a mass gathering of protesters in June so he could walk to St. John’s Church near the White House for a photo opportunity.